Alicepinch/everything-vegan/TESTING.md

 #### Subscribe Newsletter:

 User can enter their email address to subscribe to newsletter by clicking 'Subscribe' button, once submitted email address is saved in subscribers collection in mongoDB and a alert message is shown to the user to let them know their email has been submitted.
-In the future I would like to be able to pass different messages to the user if they have already subscribed.
+In the future I would like to be able to pass different messages to the user if they have already subscribed as well as send a confirmation email to the users email to let them know.

 #### Add Recipe:

 The Add Recipe form has been tested by adding numerous recipes to the website.
 Each form field was filled out one by one and submitted after each one to test that the the correct form fields were required.
 All form fields are required for the Add Recipe form except from "Recommendation" and "Image".
-If "Recommendation" is left empty then on the recipe page this section is hidden.
-If the "Image" field is left blank then Jinja templating will display a default recipe image.
+If "Recommendation" is left empty, then on the recipe page this section is hidden.
+If the "Image" field is left blank, then Jinja templating will display a default recipe image.
-  - Once submitted all the recipes data is succesfully pushed and saved in the mongoDB recipes collection.
+  - Once submitted all the recipes data is successfully pushed and saved in the mongoDB recipes collection.

 If the users recipe name, description or recommendation exceeds the max length outlined in the [validation.py](validation.py) file then a flash message will appear letting the user know.

 #### Edit Recipe:

 The edit recipe form has been tested in the same way as the "Add recipe" form.
-However, when testing this form I noticed that if a user hadn't entered a image url and the default image was being used "/static/images/default-recipe-image.jpg" then a user could not submit the edit form as the form field pattern for this was ```pattern="https://.*"``` and input field was "url".
+However, when testing this form I noticed that if a user hadn't entered a image URL and the default image was being used "/static/images/default-recipe-image.jpg" then a user could not submit the edit form as the form field pattern for this was ```pattern="https://.*"``` and input field was "url".
 In order to fix this, I added in jinja templating to add the default recipe image rather than have this in the form field itself.
-  - Once the edit form is submitted the recipes data is succesfully updated in the mongoDB recipes collection.
+  - Once the edit form is submitted the recipes data is successfully updated in the mongoDB recipes collection.

 If the users recipe name, description or recommendation exceeds the max length outlined in the [validation.py](validation.py) file then a flash message will appear letting the user know.

 #### Search:

 The search function form has been tested, users are able to search by recipe name, description as well as ingreditents.
 If the query that they search does not exist then a "No results for "query"" message displays to the users.
 When testing the search function I came across the error "Confirm Form Submission" if a user had clicked on a searched recipe and then back to the recipe page.
 In order to fix this I used the below code in my JS file:

 ```